 What's more, you can replace any investment sold in this manner with a highly correlated alternative investment.
 The result is that the risk and return profile of your portfolio is unchanged, even as you gain tax savings.
 These tax savings can then be reinvested to further grow the value of your portfolio.

 Wealthfront developed software to make this service, traditionally only available to accounts in excess of $5 million, available to taxable accounts with at least $100,000.
-Between 2000 and 2011, our research shows tax-loss harvesting would have increased your after-tax returns by more than 0.92% a year.
-Over the next 20
+Between 2000 and 2011, our research shows tax-loss harvesting would have increased your after-tax returns by more than 1.55% a year.

 Yes.
 The IRS allows tax-loss harvesting, or “tax selling,” and financial advisors to the rich have done it manually for decades.

-For more about IRS allowances for capital gains and capital losses, please review the or consult your personal tax advisor.
+For more about IRS allowances for capital gains and capital losses, please review the IRS website or consult your personal tax advisor.

 Potentially.
 If you plan to sell all of your investments in a few years, then indeed Tax-Loss Harvesting will only defer your tax liability.